seananderson/metafolio/inst/ms/ms.md

 stream populations --- specifically the unfinished equilibrium stock size --- since maintaining or restoring habitat requires money, time, and resources.
-Investment in a population therefore represents investing in salmon habitat conservation or restoration and stable investment strategies are emergent properties of our metapopulation model.
+Investment in a population therefore represents investing in salmon habitat conservation or restoration and the risk and return from investment strategies becomes an emergent properties of our metapopulation model.

 Salmon metapopulation dynamics
 ------------------------------